vippsas/vipps-epayment-api/payment_states.md

 <!-- START_METADATA
 ---
-title: Payment states
+title: Payment session states for ePayment
-id: payment-states
-pagination_prev: Null
-pagination_next: Null
-sidebar_label: Payment session states
+sidebar_label: Payment states
 sidebar_position: 15
+description: Payment session states for ePayment.
+pagination_next: null
+pagination_prev: null
 ---
 END_METADATA -->

 # Payment session states

 Once a payment is `CREATED`, several modification actions can be made.
 Modification actions are defined as separate endpoints in the api.
 These are: